emics/ham_radio_propagation/README.md

 Alternatively, follow the steps below:

 1. Go to HACS "Integrations >" section
-2. Click 3 dots in top right
-3. Click "Custom repositories"
-4. Add repository `https://github.com/emics/ham_radio_propagation` with category `Integration`
-5. In the lower right click `+ Explore & Download repositories`
+2. In the lower right click `+ Explore & Download repositories`
-6. Search for "HAM" and add it
+3. Search for "HAM" and add it

 ### Manual installation